Former Canada Creosote Plant site

 Community Information Session

-- posters explaining the site history: Canada Creosote Site History (PDF, 25 MB)
+- posters explaining the site history and upcoming work: Canada Creosote Site History (PDF, 13.0 MB)

-- highlight sheets for attendees: Community Info Session Highlights (PDF, 80 KB)
+- highlight sheets: Community Info Session Highlights (PDF, 82 KB)

 Exposure and risks